nh7a/Geohash/README.md

 # Geohash

-This is yet another Geohash libary written in Swift.
+This is yet another Geohash library written in Swift.

 ## Usage